EMCC SENIOR PRACTITIONER IN COACHING

 - Are clear about the boundaries for their own practice between coaching and therapy and whether they intend to integrate the two using a clear process model.

-You will be working at your own pace, planning in your own reflection and skills practice time.
+As adult learning, you will be working at your own pace, planning in your own reflection and skills practice time.
 The programme has a maximum of 500 study hours over 12 months.
 Including the seven and a half programme delivery days delivered in four blocks (62.5 hours), you will be completing:

 - 150 hours of reflective practice

 - 150 hours learning theories and models (including the bespoke library of video resources)

 - 150 hours coaching practice (90 of which will be outside the programme delivery days with your coachees and some time co-coaching with a fellow participant)